 Parents Clubs can be structured according to local needs.
 Most Clubs are informal; they often involve regular opportunities for members to share their support and ideas.
 Some Clubs hold meetings focused on particular themes, inviting guest speakers to provide information on topics of interest.
-Clubs may occasionally organize field trips to places such as post-secondary institutions, educational toy stores, or cultural centres.
+Clubs may occasionally organize field trips to places such as post-secondary institutions, or cultural centres.

 See full details in the First Nation Parent Club (FNPC) Overview.